-There's no set place for a humanist funeral to take place, but they are commonly held in crematoria, cemeteries and woodland burial sites.
-Other places could include hotels, village halls, or any other place where people can gather and celebrate a person’s life.
+Humanist funerals can take place in a variety of locations.
+Typical places for a humanist funeral are crematoria, cemeteries and woodland burial sites.
+Other places could include hotels, village halls, gardens or any other place where people can gather and celebrate a person’s life.

 What do you wear to a humanist funeral?